altrim/ember-cli-tooltipster/README.md

 Default: `will inherit the tooltip's background color`

 Select a specific color for the "speech bubble arrow".

+### autoClose
+Type: `Boolean`

+Default: `true`

+If autoClose is set to false, the tooltip will never close unless you call the 'hide' method yourself.

 ### content
 Type: `String, jQuery object`